ortus-docs/commandbox-docs/packages/boxjson/dependencies.md

 **object**

 This object tracks the other packages that are required to run the project.
-Packages are added here automatically by the `install slug` command, but you can also manually add them and just type `install` to install them.
+Packages are added here automatically by the `install ID` command, but you can also manually add them and just type `install` to install them.

 The key is the unique slug of the package and the value is the a semvar range, local directory, URL to a zip, or a source control URL.